Setting up OAuth 2.0

 To delete a client ID, go to the Credentials page, check the box next to the ID, and then click Delete.User consent

-If your application uses sensitive scopes without verification, the unverified app screen displays before the consent screen for users who are outside your G Suite organization.
-To remove the unverified app screen, you can request review by our team when you complete the Google Cloud Platform (GCP) Console OAuth consent screen page.
+If your application uses sensitive scopes without verification, the unverified app screen displays before the consent screen for users who are outside of your G Suite organization.
+To remove the unverified app screen, you can request OAuth developer verification by our team when you complete the Google API Console OAuth consent screen page.

-To set up your project's consent screen and request review:
+To set up your project's consent screen and request verification:

-- Go to the GCP Console OAuth consent screen page.
+- Go to the Google API Console OAuth consent screen page.

 - Add required information like a product name and support email address.